 Outside the newsroom, I have served twice as a Visiting Ferris Professor of Journalism at Princeton University, teaching “Media in America” in Fall 2018 and “Power and the Press” in Spring 2022.
 I have also I taught three semesters of “Advance Reporting: Media Criticism” at New York University as an Adjunct Professor.

-Over the years, I’ve moderated panels for the New York Press Club, Center for Communication, Association of Magazine Media, NYU’s Center for Publishing and the Politics on Film Festival.
-I’ve also have appeared as a media commentator on CNN, MSNBC, PBS, NPR, Al Jazeera English, and numerous talk radio shows.
+Meanwhile, I’ve moderated panels for the New York Press Club, Center for Communication, Association of Magazine Media, and NYU’s Center for Publishing and have appeared on CNN, MSNBC, PBS, NPR, NY1, Al Jazeera English, and SiriusXM.